kyager/notes/ICP-PRG.md

 Exercises a single piece of code

 - Executes quickly
-- Idependant of other unit tests
+- Independant of other unit tests
 - Designed to be used in isolation

 A unit tests's small area of focus often makes it simpler to maintain than other types of tests.